jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.BigEndianByteIndexer.StoreByte(byte,int).md

 ## BigEndianByteIndexer.StoreByte(byte, int) Method

-Store a single byte to the value at the specified byte offset.
+Stores a single byte to the value at the specified byte offset and returns the modified value.

 ```csharp
 public Jcd.BitManipulation.BigEndianByteIndexer StoreByte(byte @byte, int offset);